elfmaster/shiva_blogposts/shiva_introduction.md

 Since late 2022, Shiva has been funded under Phases 2 and 3 of the DARPA Assured Micropatching (AMP) program.
 As of 2025, it remains a cornerstone technology in the DARPA Enhanced SBOM for Optimized Software Sustainment (E-BOSS) program, where it serves as a Chief binary patching solution.

-Current development efforts focus on significantly improving DWARF integration and innovative linking techniques that deliberately lower the expertise barrier: enabling security engineers and patch developers to author effective, production-grade software patches for ELF binaries with little or no traditional reverse-engineering knowledge required.
+Current development efforts focus on improving DWARF integration and innovative linking techniques that significantly lower the expertise barrier: enabling security engineers and patch developers to author effective, production-grade software patches for ELF binaries with little or no traditional reverse-engineering knowledge required.

 The original design specification for Shiva's binary patching capabilities remains a valuable reference for foundational concepts, although some implementation details have evolved:
 https://github.com/advanced-microcode-patching/shiva/blob/main/documentation/shiva_final_design.pdf